 “Victor” by Bronson (Trade Version)

 Bronson also made a newer version of the Victor after WWII, which became a regular part of their lineup.
-It can be seen by using the “Bronson Named Reel Photos & Info” link at the top of the page.
+It can be seen by using the “Bronson Production Reels” link at the top-right of any page.

 Von Lengerke & Antoine (V.L.& A.) RARE PROTOTYPE by Bronson

 To us, this is our “Holy Grail” of the Bronson-made reels and arguably the finest-looking example ever produced by the company.
 This reel is a one-of-a-kind prototype made for Von Lengerke & Antoine (V.L.& A.) of 335 Wabash Ave., Chicago, a very high-end sporting good store.
 V.L.& A. was started in 1891 and would eventually be bought out by Abercrombie & Fitch in 1938.
 The reel is made of nickel silver throughout, with grooved black and ivory head & tail plate spacers.
 It has beautifully mottled Bakelite handle grips.
 Reel has three-coin knurling around the jeweled end cap, the ABL knob on the face plate, the crank shaft collar and crank handle nut.
 The tail plate has a matching jeweled end cap as on the head plate and two rows of knurling on the clicker button.
 The level wind line carriage is nickel silver, as is the level-wind cover.
 The spool is aluminum.
 The foot is stamped with the “37” code date (for 1937).